Jan Roos (painter)

-Jan Roos (1591 in Antwerp – 1638 in Genoa), was a Flemish artist who, after training in Antwerp, mainly worked in Italy where he was called Giovanni Rosa.
+Jan Roos (1591–1638) was a Flemish artist who, after training in his native Antwerp, mainly worked in Italy where he was called Giovanni Rosa.
 He was known for his still life paintings of flowers and vegetables, mythological and religious scenes and portraits.
 His style of still life painting had an important influence on the art of the local painters of the Genoese school.

 Life

 Jan Roos was the son of a merchant.
 He studied painting with Jan de Wael from 1605.
 In 1610 he joined the workshop of Frans Snyders, the important still life and animal painter who had recently returned from Italy.
 There he acquired a mastery in painting still lifes and animals.